nodejs/node/doc/api/errors.md

 <a id="ERR_INSPECTOR_ALREADY_CONNECTED"></a>
 ### ERR_INSPECTOR_ALREADY_CONNECTED

-When using the `inspector` module, the `ERR_INSPECTOR_ALREADY_CONNECTED` error code is used when an attempt is made to connect when the inspector is already connected.
+While using the `inspector` module, an attempt was made to connect when the inspector is already connected.

 <a id="ERR_INSPECTOR_CLOSED"></a>
 ### ERR_INSPECTOR_CLOSED

-When using the `inspector` module, the `ERR_INSPECTOR_CLOSED` error code is used when an attempt is made to use the inspector after the session has already closed.
+While using the `inspector` module, an attempt was made to use the inspector after the session has already closed.

 <a id="ERR_INSPECTOR_NOT_AVAILABLE"></a>
 ### ERR_INSPECTOR_NOT_AVAILABLE